How to Debug Automation Results

 Image Comparison and Update

-For failed steps, you can investigate further by comparing the requested and closest matched items.
+For failed steps, you can investigate further by comparing the target and closest-matched images.

-- Use Swipe or Layered to determine whether the closest match can be used.
+- Use the Swipe or Layered options to determine whether the closest match can be used.

 Comparing image differences.